 Ask for help, yes, but don’t turn over the responsibility for developing your resume’ to someone else.
 Your resume’ has to showcase what you have to offer.
 You have to think through your experiences.
 A third party can’t know what you did or how you did it as well as you.
 That said, do use expert help available to you appropriately: for example, the staff in your career center can help you identify your skills and figure out the best way to present them.
 Your career center may also offer resume’ critique services, which can help you identify what is and isn’t working on your resume’.

 Connect What You Have to What the Employer Needs

-In tailoring your resume, highlight the skills specific to the job at hand, and use the keywords and verbiage you’ve gleaned from the job description and your research.
+- In tailoring your resume’, highlight the skills specific to the job at hand, and use the keywords and wording you’ve gleaned from the job description and your research.
 Make matches between your knowledge, skills, and experience apparent.